katezach/flappy_bird/README.md

 To run the heuristics, run the following command:

+  ~ python simple_env_heuristics.py

+To see a Deep Q Network agent, add an argument to the command:

+  ~ python dqn.py

 To see NEAT results, add an argument to the command:

-  python train.py
+  ~ python train.py

+    It is possible to parse an argument for the below hyperparameters:
+    --generations       : 'Number of generation to run' --pop_size          :    'Population size'
+    --remove_node       : 'Probability to remove a node' --remove_connection :'Probability to remove a connection')
+    --add_node          : 'Probability to add a node') --add_connection    : 'Probability to add a connection' --target_species    : 'Number of target species'
+    --plays             : 'Number of final simulations'

 To execute the PPO agent, add an argument to the command:

-  python ppo.py
+  ~ python ppo.py

-To see a Deep Q Network agent, add an argument to the command:

-   python train.py
+    It is possible to parse an argument for the below hyperparameters:
+    --episodes : 'Number of episodes to run') --verbose  : 'Verbose'
+    --render   : 'Render'